Decode Base64 to Image

 Decoding Base64 to an Image File

-This article explains the process of converting a Base64 encoded string back into an image file.
+The process of converting a Base64 encoded string back into an image file.

 What is Base64 Encoding?